-Seeka's Company Constitution specifies that the Board has a minimum of three and a maximum of seven directors, with provision for an eighth to be appointed between annual shareholder meetings.
 Directors are to contribute a mix of complementary skills that support Seeka's objectives and strategies, with at least two being independent, and at least two ordinarily residing in New Zealand.
 To maintain proper separation between governance and management, all directors are non-executive and the constitution has no provision for a managing director.

-Seeka's Board currently has seven directors, led by the independent chairman Fred Hutchings.
+Seeka's Board is led by the independent chair Fred Hutchings.
 Non-independent director Amiel Diaz is the only director residing overseas.